kananenka/ML-diffraction/README.md

 # ML-diffraction

-Gaussian Process Regression for analyzing diffraction patterns
+Set of ML tools for analyzing diffraction patterns:

+1. Gaussian Process regression to reconstruct composition profile.
+2. Neural Network to predict number of atomic layers